top of page

 "For the promise, that he should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith.
 For if they which are of the law be heirs, faith is made void, and the promise made of none effect" (Rom 4:13-14).

 We may be certain, therefore, that the Abrahamic blessings and promises pertain to Christ.
-And as heir, Christ has enrolled the Church to inherit them with Him.
-Moreover, the Church has always existed in the form of a faithful remnant, even in the Old Testament.
+And as heir, Christ has enrolled the Church, comprised of believing Jews and Gentiles, to inherit them with Him.
+Moreover, the Church is not merely a New Testament creation; it has existed throughout redemptive history in the form of a faithful remnant.
+Paul affirms this truth by drawing from the example of Elijah’s day:

 So this is the view that was held by the early Church, preceding dispensationalism by many centuries.
 Sadly, it is now rejected as an anti-Semitic teaching and given the pejorative name of “replacement theology”, which is the idea that the Church replaced Israel.
 But such a label is highly misleading.
 The early Church viewed itself as a continuation of Israel, developing out of it like new growth on a tree (Rom 11:18-21), rather than Israel's replacement.
-That is why those who adhere to the earlier view reject the false notion that God maintains two programs side by side (Israel and the Church) and affirm that His Old Testament dealings have always proven otherwise.
+For this reason, those who adhere to the classic view reject the false notion that God maintains two programs side by side (Israel and the Church) and affirm that His Old Testament dealings have always proven otherwise.

 R.C.
-Sproul effectively defines the relationship between Israel and the Church in his teaching on the subject.
-To help clarify this connection, I’ve attached an excerpt from his teaching below:
+Sproul offers a clear and compelling explanation of the relationship between Israel and the Church in his teaching on the subject.
+To help illuminate this connection, I’ve included an excerpt from his teaching below:

 In Romans 11, Paul uses a highly instructive analogy of the olive tree.
 The tree represents Israel—the covenant people of God.
 Paul compares the unbelieving Israelites to branches that have been broken off from the olive tree (v.
 17a).
 Believing Gentiles are compared to branches from a wild olive tree that have been grafted onto the cultivated olive tree (cf. 17b–19).
 The important point to notice is that God does not cut the old tree down and plant a new one (replacement theology).
 Neither does God plant a new tree alongside the old tree and then graft branches from the old tree into the new tree (traditional dispensationalism).
 Instead, the same tree exists across the divide between Old and New Testaments.
 That which remains after the dead branches are removed is the true Israel.
 Gentile believers are now grafted into this already existing old tree (true Israel/the true church).
 There is only one good olive tree, and the same olive tree exists across the covenantal divide.